Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

 2. Navigate to any product detail page.
 3. Click the Debugger icon to open Adobe Experience Cloud Debugger.
 4. Open the Analytics tab.
 5. Expand your report suite.

-Notice the Product Detail Variables that are now in the debugger, namely that eVar1 has been set to "product detail page," that the Events variable has been set to "event1" and "prodView," that the products variable is set with the product ID of the product you are viewing, and that your Page Name is still set by the Analytics extension.
+  Notice the Product Detail Variables that are now in the debugger, namely that eVar1 has been set to `product detail page`, that the Events variable has been set to `event1` and `prodView`, that the products variable is set with the product ID of the product you are viewing, and that your Page Name is still set by the Analytics extension.

 ![](../../.gitbook/assets/analytics-validatepdpvars.png)

 ## Send a Track Link beacon

-When a page loads, you typically fire a page load beacon triggered by the s.t\(\) function.
+When a page loads, you typically fire a page load beacon triggered by the `s.t(\)` function.
 This automatically increments a page view metric for the page listed in the pageName variable.

 However, sometimes you don't want to increment page views on your site, because the action that is taking place is smaller, or maybe just different, than a page view.
-In this case, use the s.tl\(\) function, which is commonly referred to as a _track link_ request.
+In this case, use the `s.tl(\)` function, which is commonly referred to as a _track link_ request.
 Even though it is referred to as a track link request, it doesn't have to be triggered on a link click.
 It can be triggered by any of the events that are available to you in the Launch rule builder, including your own custom JavaScript.

-This tutorial shows how to trigger an s.tl\(\) call using an "Enters Viewport" JavaScript event.
+This tutorial shows how to trigger an `s.tl(\)` call using an "Enters Viewport" JavaScript event.

 ### The Use Case